Equations in Burnside groups: Splittings and graphs of actions

 where \begin{enumerate} \item for every $i \in \intvald 1m$, the element $\mathbf e_i$ belongs to $E$; moreover the sequence $(\mathbf e_1,\dots, \mathbf e_m)$ maps to a path in the quotient graph $S/G$; \item for every $i \in \intvald 0m$, the element $\mathbf g_i$ fixes the (unique) vertex of $v_i$ of $D_0$ lying in the $G$-orbit of $t(\mathbf e_i)$ if $i > 0$ (\resp $\iota(\mathbf e_{i+1})$ if $i <m$) \end{enumerate} Such a decorated path is \emph{reduced} if \begin{enumerate} \item for every $i \in \intvald 1{m-1}$, either $\mathbf e_{i+1} \neq \bar {\mathbf e}_i$, or $\mathbf g_i$ does not fix $s(\mathbf e_i)\mathbf e_i$. \end{enumerate} A \emph{decorated circuit based at a vertex $v \in V$} is a decorated path

 such that $\iota(\mathbf e_1)$ and $t(\mathbf e_m)$ lie in the $G$-orbit of $v$.
-It is known that every element $g \in G$ has a pre-image under $\sigma$ which is a reduced decorated circuit based at $v$.
-We call it the \emph{normal form of $g$ based at $v$}.
+It is known that every element $g \in G$ has a pre-image under $\sigma$ which is a reduced decorated circuit based at $v$ This is essentially a direct consequence of Serre's combinatorial definition of the fundamental group of a graph of groups.
+See for instance Serre \cite[Chapitre~5.2, Exercice~(c)]{Serre:1977wy}.
+We call this pre-image the \emph{normal form of $g$ based at $v$}.
 Note that this normal form is not necessarily unique though.

 A decorated path $\mathbf g = \mathbf g_0 \mathbf e_1 \mathbf g_1 \dots \mathbf e_m\mathbf g_m$ also gives rise to a (regular) path in $S$.
 For every $i \in \intvald 1m$ define the edge $f_i$ of $S$ as $f_i = u_i \mathbf e_i$ where